Ginzan Onsen 銀山温泉

-Traditional inns line the river to create picturesque scenes more evocative of a Taisho Period (1912-26) novel than a modern resort.
-It's a long way from the fuss of big city life and well worth the trip.
+Traditional inns line the river to create picturesque scenes more evocative of a Taisho period (1912-26) novel than a modern resort.
+It's a long way from big city life and well worth the trip.

 - Stroll along Ginzan River and the town's pedestrianized streets in your yukata

 - Visit Shirogane Park and cool yourself by its waterfalls

 - Stay overnight and dine at one of Ginzan Onsen's many hot spring inns

 - Take an outdoor rotenburo bath or enjoy a private kashikiri soak